 There are other little details about this idea that I want to go over here in this post and show you how important it is for your jet ski, yes an inanimate object, to have its own smartphone.

 Let’s talk about the 2 biggest reasons why you need to carry an extra smartphone in your Jet Ski.

-Top reason has to be that you see where your jet ski is when your kids or friends ride it.
-You can setup apps that will show you where on a map your jet ski is like you’re looking for a friend.
-Now you’ll know where the ski is encase of an emergency or if you need to track them down because they’re somewhere there not suppose to be.
+The top reason has to be that you see where your jet ski is when your kids or friends ride it.
+You can set up apps that will show you where on a map your jet ski is like you’re looking for a friend.
+Now you’ll know where the ski is incase of an emergency or if you need to track them down because they’re somewhere there not suppose to be.